 Section 1: War

 Even if the conditions necessary for life occur throughout the universe, most places would only have microbes, and intelligence like ours would only develop in unusual situations.
 Even so, the universe is so huge that even rare events could happen millions of times.
-Other intelligent life might never develop technology, or some may have progressed until they almost destroyed themselves.
+Other intelligent life might never develop technology, or some may have progressed to the point of almost destroying themselves.
 A few might survive by accepting themselves and finding their Sacred Grove, yet before people reach this stage, we must rediscover a few facts about ourselves.
 In our temple, the fifth perspective is us.

 In the book “Coming Home to the Pleistocene,” the ecologist Paul Shepard says we have the bodies, minds, and needs of foragers.
-Our ancestors foraged for millions of years, as natural selection molded our bodies into foragers.
+Our ancestors foraged for millions of years, as natural selection shaped our bodies into those of foragers.
 The forager is our Nature, and what a person thinks about foragers equals what the person thinks about our Nature.
 The movie Croods (2013) portrays cave dwellers as crude.
-The portrait is not true; Archeologists found mythological symbols people made during the last Ice Age (Tattersall, 2008 ch.
+The portrait is not true; archaeologists found mythological symbols people made during the last Ice Age (Tattersall, 2008, ch.
 6).
 This art shows that a lot was going on in the minds of Stone Age people.
 Stone Age people were not too different from us.

 The sacred name of the fifth perspective is YESUO.
 Renaissance occultists put the S in YHVH, and they would pretend it was a Hebrew spelling for the Christian Jesus.
 The S is supposed to represent salvation, and since those occultists equated salvation with being progressive, for them, the S represents the progressive fixer of the world.
 I prefer not to think of it that way.
 In our temple, “Y” means conception, “E” means birth, “S” means learning, “U” Means maturity, and “O” means old age.
 This name contains the five stages of Life and the points of the body.
 Y matches the head, E matches the left arm, S matches the left leg, U matches the right Leg, and O matches the right hand.
 Life stands on the Earth at the middle pillar in the center of the temple, balanced between everything, and the common name for the fifth perspective of homo sapiens is Mars.